 On November 3, 2016, the Company and certain of its international subsidiaries entered into a new senior secured credit agreement (the "2017 Credit Agreement") with a syndicate of financial institutions.
-The 2017 Credit Agreement replaced in its entirety the \$1.0 billion senior secured credit agreement entered into on December 19, 2012, by the Company and two of its international subsidiaries ("Prior Credit Agreement") with a syndicate of financial institutions.
-The total available borrowing under the 2017 Credit Agreement was \$687.4 million as of January 31, 2018, which has been reduced by \$14.4 million for outstanding letters of credit, all of which was then available without violating covenants.
+The 2017 Credit Agreement replaced in its entirety the \$1.0 billion senior secured credit agreement entered into by the Company and two of its international subsidiaries in 2012 with a syndicate of financial institutions.
+The total available borrowing under the 2017 Credit Agreement was \$670.7 million as of April 30, 2018, which has been reduced by \$14.4 million for outstanding letters of credit, all of which was then available without violating covenants.

 The 2017 Credit Agreement provides for an \$800.0 million revolving multicurrency credit facility expiring November 3, 2021, and a \$300.0 million term loan, with quarterly principal installments that commenced on April 30, 2017, through maturity on November 3, 2021, both with an option to add an aggregate of \$550.0 million to the facilities with the agreement of the lenders.
 The Company used the term loan on February 1, 2017, to repay the principal of the Company's \$300.0 million 6.75% Senior Notes that matured on that date.
 The revolving credit facility is available to fund ongoing working capital and capital expenditure needs, for general corporate purposes, and to finance acquisitions.
 Interest is based on either a Eurodollar rate or a base rate that resets periodically plus a calculated margin amount.
-The financing costs associated with the 2017 Credit Agreement totaled \$5.3 million as of January 31, 2018, and are recorded as a direct deduction from the long-term debt liability.
+The financing costs associated with the 2017 Credit Agreement totaled \$4.9 million as of April 30, 2018, and are recorded as a direct deduction from the long-term debt liability.